markymark5127/AiSocialMediaManager/README.md

    python src/twitter_bot/reply_mentions.py
    ```

-GitHub Actions workflows in `.github/workflows/` run the bots on a schedule. `social_media.yml` posts content daily and handles replies.
+GitHub Actions workflows in `.github/workflows/` run the bots on a schedule. `social_media.yml` runs every eight hours and posts content to each platform.

 ## Repository Layout